c9obvi/flight-tracker/README.md

 ## Automating

 > [!NOTE]
-> `chmod +x` the `flight-tracker.sh`` script before adding it to your crontab or other scheduling service of your choice.
+> `chmod +x` the `flight-tracker.sh` script before adding it to your crontab or other scheduling service of your choice.
+This script is for the elapsed time version so you can see how long this takes (in terminal)

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit pull requests.